mlafeldt/cb2util/README.md

 3. use your favorite method to transfer the file to `mc0:/PCB/cheats`
 4. start CodeBreaker to see your cheats ready to be used

+#### Text file format

+To compile code saves and "cheats" files, cb2util uses [libcheats] for parsing cheat codes in text format.
 The format of the text file is quite simple:

     "Game title 1"
     Cheat description 1